 In the winter 1976/77 an avalanche heavily damaged the Strahlegg hut.
 This is why a new hut, the Schreckhorn hut, was erected about 100m above the location of the original Schwarzegg hut.
 It was inaugurated in 1981.

 Hans and Rosmarie Balmer became hut wardens when it first opened and ran the hut every summer until 2016.
-Since 2017 the hut is run by Richard Riedi from Chur.
+From summer 2020 the hut will be run by Urban Hüsler from Riehen.

 On several occasions the approach path was damaged by falling rocks, mudflows or overflowing streams.
 It is closely monitored and repaired whenever needed.
 It is one of the most impressive approach paths to a hut in the Swiss Alps.